Dubai Chamber of Commerce webinar sheds light on UAE-India free trade deal

 Attended by over 270 participants, the webinar was organised in partnership with the UAE Embassy in India, the Associated Chambers of Commerce and Industry of India (ASSOCHAM), Dubai Economy and Tourism and the Indian Business & Professional Council (IBPC).

-After coming into effect in May 2022, CEPA is projected to give an added boost to 90% of exports and imports between the two countries, while the trade agreement is also expected to benefit bilateral investment and tourism exchange.
+After coming into effect in May 2022, CEPA is projected to give an added boost to 90 percent of exports and imports between the two countries, while the trade agreement is also expected to benefit bilateral investment and tourism exchange.

 Speaking during the event, Omar Khan, Director of International Offices, Dubai Chamber of Commerce, explained how CEPA is expected to expand UAE-India economic cooperation to new emerging and innovation focused sectors, such as AI, blockchain and fintech.